GargIT/greengrass/ANALYSIS_AND_INSTRUCTIONS.md

   - **ADMIN**: Full access to all households and main meters
   - **MEMBER**: Simplified view - only their own household meters
 - ✅ **User Management**: Admin interface for user/household linking
+- ✅ **Billing Interface**: Complete billing dashboard with detailed invoice preview ✅ NEW

 #### User Experience